Māori language: Grammar and syntax

 Māori has mostly a verb-subject-object (VSO) word order.
 It is also analytical, featuring almost no inflection, and makes extensive use of grammatical particles to indicate grammatical categories of tense, mood, aspect, case, topicalisation, among others.
-The personal pronouns have a distinction in clusivity, singular, dual and plural numbers, and the genitive pronouns have different classes (a class, o class and neutral) according to whether the possession is alienable or the possessor has control of the relationship (a category), or the possession is inalienable or the possessor has no control over the relationship (o category), and a third neutral class that only occurs for singular pronouns and must be followed by a noun.
+The personal pronouns have a distinction in clusivity, singular, dual and plural numbers, and the genitive pronouns have different classes (a class, o class and neutral) according to whether the possession is alienable or the possessor has control of the relationship (a category), or the possession is inalienable or the possessor has no control over the relationship (o category), and a third neutral class that occurs only for singular pronouns and must be followed by a noun.
 There is also subject-object-verb (SOV) word order used in agent emphatic sentences.
 Examples of this include Nāku te ngohi i tunu ("I cooked the fish"; literally I the fish cooked) and Mā wai te haka e kaea? ("Who will lead the haka?").
 Agent emphatic sentences can also take the subject-verb-object (SVO) word order.
 In this order the example sentences would be rendered as Nāku i tunu te ngohi and Mā wai e kaea te haka?

+Māori noun and adjective phrases form by modifying those bases after, as is the norm of Austronesian languages e.g. whare nui "big house" where adjective nui modifies subject noun whare after cf. balai besar.